This information outlines our proposals for the reserve, what it actually is, and what the benefits will be

 No extractive activities (including fishing, spearfishing) of marine life.
 See “The benefits of an aquatic reserve.

-Sustainable boating (mooring away from seagrass or in water more than 8m deep)
+Sustainable boating (mooring away from seagrass)

 Other recreation activities in the reserve such as swimming, snorkelling, swimming, diving, kayaking, and sailing are permitted in an aquatic reserve, but of course, there will be more marine life to enjoy.